Linux-RISC/IRIX-disk-cloning/README.md

 ```
 # init 1
 ```
-All	filesystems are	mounted when using this run level.
+All	filesystems are	mounted when using this run level (1).

 Create the mount point /disk2 on root directory:
 ```